Rosie Frasso, PhD, SM, SM, CPH

 Biography

-Her expertise in qualitative methods focuses on traditional and alternative data sources and data collection approaches, including, but not limited to, arts informed research, walking interviews, photo-elicitation interviews, freelisting and consensus-deriving group approaches.
-Additionally, she has worked on several cross-disciplinary projects with educators, artists and economists who are committed to using qualitative methods to support and enhance community collaborations and to amplify the voices of vulnerable populations.
+Dr. Frasso's expertise in research methods focuses on traditional and alternative data sources and data collection approaches that are crucial to studies designed to inform, assess, and promote policy interventions.
+Dr. Frasso has trained hundreds of researchers to conduct rigorous qualitative and mixed methods research studies through a popular mini-course on qualitative research that draws learners from around the U.S. Dr. Frasso embraces traditional and creative data collection approaches, including, but not limited to, arts informed research, tag-a-long interviews, photo-elicitation interviews, photo-voice, freelisting, and consensus-deriving group approaches.
+Additionally, she has worked on several cross-disciplinary projects with economists, educators, and artists committed to using rigorous research methods to amplify the voices of vulnerable populations.

-Dr. Frasso is chair of JCPH's Faculty Affairs Committee, MPH Teaching Team Committee and serves and chairs several university wide, local, and national committees.
-She is dedicated to mentoring junior faculty and training the next generation of public health professionals through teaching and mentorship.
+Dr. Frasso is chair of JCPH's Faculty Affairs Committee and MPH Teaching Team Committee.
+Dr. Frasso serves and chairs several university-wide, regional, and national committees.
+She is an Associate Editor of the European Journal of Public Health.
+Dr. Frasso is affiliated faculty at the Jefferson Center for Connected Care and the Jefferson Center for Injury Research & Prevention.
+She is dedicated to mentoring junior faculty and training the next generation of policy and public health professionals through teaching and mentorship.